-By Prof. Erel Avineri, Head of the Infrastructure Systems Engineering and Management Dept.
+By Prof. Erel Avineri, Head of the Engineering & Management Graduate Specialization in Infrastructure Systems

 The beating heart of the State of Israel needs open transport arterials, says Prof. Avineri, who specializes in transportation planning, analysis of demand and change of user behavior – the full article is attached.

 Additionally on the subject of transport, infrastructure and logistics, a symposium on the subject “Time and Transport” was held at Afeka College on Wednesday November 13, 2013.
 Details regarding the event are at the end of the article.